OpenSlides/openslides-vote-service/README.md

 ### rating-score

-A `rating-score`-poll is simular then a `selection`-poll, but the users can give a numeric value to each option.
-For example give each candiate 3 votes.
+A `rating-score` poll is similar to a `selection` poll, but the users can give a numeric value to each option.
+For example give each candidate 3 votes.

 #### poll/config